fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-3.md

 In that last example, TypeScript would error under [`noImplicitOverride` ↗](https://www.typescriptlang.org/tsconfig.html#noImplicitOverride), and give us a clue that we probably need to rename our method inside of `Derived`.

 We’d like to extend our thanks to our community for the implementation here.
-The work for these items was implemented in [a pull request](https://github.com/microsoft/TypeScript/pull/39669) by [Wenlu Wang](https://github.com/Kingwl), though an earlier pull request implementing only the `override` keyword by [Paul Cody Johnston](https://github.com/pcj) served as a basis for direction and discussion.
+The work for these items was implemented in [a pull request ↗](https://github.com/microsoft/TypeScript/pull/39669) by [Wenlu Wang ↗](https://github.com/Kingwl), though an earlier pull request implementing only the `override` keyword by [Paul Cody Johnston ↗](https://github.com/pcj) served as a basis for direction and discussion.
 We extend our gratitude for putting in the time for these features.

 ## Template String Type Improvements {#template-string-type-improvements}